jp2321/dl4cv_dev/slides/chapter4_01_cnn.md

 Source: Saha, 2018

-Notes: Depicted in the figure is a Convolutional neural network.
-In the next slides, a detailed look at the building blocks of a CNN is made.
-First of all the question arises, what is a convolution?
+Notes: The figure shows a convolutional neural network.
+In the next slides, we will take a detailed look at the building blocks of a CNN.
+First the question arises, what is a convolution?

 ---